RunLLM/aqueduct/manual_qa_tests/README.md

 ## Usage
 To run with more flexibility, configure the following commandline flags:
 * `--addr`: the server address
-* `--integration`: the integration name.
-The integration need to be pre-configured before running the script.
+* `--data-integration`: the data integration name.
+The data integration need to be pre-configured before running the script.
 * `--api-key`: the API key if different from `aqueduct.api_key()` by any reason.
 * `--example-notebooks`: also run all example notebooks